 Error messages are more comprehensive and offer code as a solution.
 Smart-completions list appropriate variables to use in a given function.
 Here are the several built-in functions in this IDE that will take away at least one migraine from developers:

 Intention Actions suggest options for completing a command or offer solutions for an error.

 Generators construct several functions such as a constructor, destructor, getter, or more.

 Choose Lookup Item can complete some areas of code such as a precompiler.

 PyCharm IDE specializes in the programming language of Python.
 PyCharm has several productivity features so programmers can get the most out of their experience.
-These include color coordinated code, code-completion, and quick-fixes.
-Other components such as the ability to work on multiple files at a time is easy with multiple tab options, and refactoring capabilities are easier than ever.
+These include color-coordinated code, code-completion, and quick-fixes.
+Other components such as the ability to work on multiple files at a time are easy with multiple tab options, and refactoring capabilities are easier than ever.

 Finding code is simple just by entering certain search criteria.
 Instead of having to peruse through a stack of tabs to get a clear definition of variables you are trying to use, PyCharm allows users to quickly define terms they are using.
 If you want to join us on the dark side, customize your themes for darker templates.
 Or not.
 You can choose from a vast array of colored themes with PyCharm.

 NetBeans has in-built FTP & SFTP services, Git integration, code-formatting shortcuts, completely debug-ready for all programming languages and of course the most important, the ability to change themes, for example, Darcula!
 In essence, this IDE has everything you could possibly need from an IDE, and for the power, it brings to your development environment, it’s quite hard-to-believe it’s completely free.